adayhernan/CLineTester/README.md

 There is still job to be done.

-1- Fix the issue with the socket receive in C# and Python 2- Be able to test N lines of newcamd
+---- Be able to test N lines of newcamd

 Please, share your code!